 The Academy's fund financial statements provide detailed information about the most significant funds - not the Academy as a whole.
-Some funds are required to be established by State law and by bond covenants.
+Some funds are required to be established by state law and bond covenants.
+However, the Academy establishes many other funds to help it control and manage money for particular purposes (the Food Service is an example) or to show that it is meeting legal responsibilities for using certain taxes, grants, and other money.
 The governmental funds of the Academy use the following accounting approach:

-All of the Academy's services are reported in governmental funds.
-Governmental fund reporting focuses on showing how money flows into and out of funds and the balances left at year end that are available for spending.
+• Governmental funds - All of the Academy's services are reported in governmental funds.
+Governmental fund reporting focuses on showing how money flows into and out of funds and the balances left at year-end that are available for spending.
 They are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the operations of the Academy and the services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the Academy's programs.
-We describe the relationship (or differences) between governmental activities (reported in the statement of net position and the statement of activities) and the governmental fund in a reconciliation.
+We describe the relationship (or differences) between governmental activities (reported in the statement of net position and the statement of activities) and governmental funds in reconciliation.